 This in one of the more unique 2 gun ships and surprise; it’s Japanese!
 Both guns are in the front rotating turret, with no rear protection at all.
 So for this has not hindered the effectiveness of this ship.
 Current owner is Brandon Smith of Reno, Nevada.

 This is DKM ZH-2 in battle on 29 April 2017.
 This is another one of the captured Dutch Destroyers, completed by the Germans.
 The ZH-2 also has a rotating single gun up front, just like the sister ship the ZH-1.
-This one built by John Kort in 2016 and operated by David Kort.
+This one built by a former member.

 In the early 1990’s three German Pocket Battleships were built and armed.
 The Admiral Scheer is with the Queen’s Own Group in Oregon and the other two (Deutschland and Graf Spee) still here with the club locally.
-This one was originally built by John Kort, but extensively modified by Cliff Shaw, who built the guns for all three ships.
+This one was originally built by a former member, but extensively modified by Cliff Shaw, who built the guns for all three ships.
 These large ship are usually only operated during lengthy Campaign Games.

 DKM Z-31, 32, 38 or 39?